 Morris Symphonic Winds

-Welcome to Morris Symphonic Winds, the principal large instrumental ensemble for wind, brass and percussion players at Morris.
-Under their conductor Simon Tillier they have the reputation for performing to a high standard.
-The auditioned group is made up of some fifty music and non-music majors from throughout the campus and local community.
-Concerts feature an wide variety of works from all musical periods, cultures and styles, emphasizing core and contemporary repertoire.
+UMN Morris Symphonic Winds is the primary large instrumental ensemble for wind, brass and percussion players at Morris.
+Under its conductor Simon Tillier, this auditioned group is made up of some 55 music and non-music majors from throughout the campus.
+Performances feature a wide variety of works from all musical periods, cultures and styles, emphasizing core and contemporary repertoire.
 In particular, Symphonic Winds' cross-discipline approach provides the ensemble with the opportunity to commission and collaborate on works involving literature, theatre, film, and dance.

-Symphonic Winds regularly tours regionally, nationally and internationally.
-In 2015 it travelled to the United Kingdom to give concerts in Manchester, Bristol and London as part of a Morris Study Abroad Program, and in 2018 it toured the state of Alaska.
+Symphonic Winds tours regionally, nationally and internationally.
+In 2015 the ensemble traveled to the United Kingdom to give concerts in Manchester, Bristol, and London as part of a Morris Study Abroad Program, and in 2018 it toured the state of Alaska.
 The ensemble is currently preparing to undertake an international tour to Ireland and Scotland.

-We hope you will take a moment to explore the various links on the page.
-If you have any questions then please use the contact link provided.
+We hope you will take a moment to explore the various links.
+If you have any questions, please contact us.